-7. Would the project reduce or prevent the direct displacement of residents and essential businesses?
+- - - 7.
+Would the project reduce or prevent the direct displacement of residents and essential businesses?
 (For residential projects, would the project comply with SB 330, if applicable?
 For projects that demolish an existing commercial space, would the project include comparable square footage of neighborhood serving commercial floor space)

-Applicant Response: The project will demolish a small vacant commercial building of 2,475 SF and is not providing replacement commercial square footage, but in-turn is providing 93 new housing units with 3 that are low-income affordable housing and 21 that are moderate income affordable housing.
+Applicant Response: The project will demolish a small vacant commercial building of 2,475 SF and is proposing 950 SF of commercial square footage, but in-turn is providing 105 new housing units with 29 that are affordable housing.